Clexerl/goosegame/README.md

 Hosting instructions: [Instructions for Replit](docs/replit.md)

+In the images file, some of the images/gif files had planned use, or had no use, can be deleted.

 ## These fields **must** be filled in for goosegame to work properly.
 ```javascript
       const firebaseConfig = {